maillouxc/wikimedia-data-exploration/README.md

 script you run.
 They are organized into folders depending on which type of F1 score they report.
 The results are output in CSV format for easier analysis.

+The data prep script in the data directory is the script supplied by Jason Scott, another FGCU student working with Dr. Koufakou on research on this dataset.
+This is not to be confused with the data prep file in the root directory of the project, which is a Python file containing functions that I have written myself to assist in data prep.

 The Fasttext classifier should be very fast, and produce most results within less than a minute on a mid-range system.